 Graylog lets you extract and visualize geolocation information from IP addresses in your logs.
-Here we will explain how to install and configure the geolocation resolution, and how to create a map with those geolocation.
+Here we will explain how to install and configure the geolocation resolution, and how to create a map with the extracted geo-information.

 The Graylog Map Widget is the plugin providing geolocation capabilities to Graylog.
 The plugin is compatible with Graylog 2.0.0 and higher, and it is installed by default, although some configuration is still required on your side.
 This section explains how to configure the plugin in detail.